Pedrous/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use the model by NVIDIA, with 5 convolutional layers and 5 dense layers after that added with some dropouts.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the on that was used in the video lessons of the project.
+I thought this model was good so I only alteres it very little.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my loss was increasing in both data sets and I noticed that this was caused by the normalization of my data.
+I first normalized the data between -1 and 1 but that didn't seem so good as normalizing between -0.5 and 0.5 so I changed to the latter.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that added dropouts after each convolutional layer before the ELU activations.

-Then I ...
+Then I also changed the RELU's to ELU's to achieve faster training process.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, especially in the curves.
+To improve the driving behavior in these cases, I added data where the car is driven to the center of the road from the sides of the road.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Although in some spots the car was driving quite close to the edge, I suspect that this was caused because of my training data and the fact that I trained the return from the sides of the road too close to the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 61-103) consisted of a convolution neural network, ELU activations and Fully connected layers boosted with dropout layers is visualized here:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][model]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded ten laps to clockwise and counterclockwise direction on track one using center lane driving.
+Here is an example image of center lane driving from all th three cameras:

-![alt text][image2]
+![alt text][left] ![alt text][center] ![alt text][right]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return from the side of the track to the center.
+These images show what a recovery looks like starting from the right and returning to the center :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![alt text][rec1] ![alt text][rec2] ![alt text][rec3] ![alt text][rec4] ![alt text][rec5] ![alt text][rec6] ![alt text][rec7]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would make the model more general so that it doesn't turn to the other direction all the time.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![alt text][rec1] ![alt text][flip]

 Etc ....